dottokuya/linux_vst_collection/README.md

 # .tokuya's Linux VST Plugins Collection

 Collection of self-compiled Linux VST plugins that I used in my music production.
-Plugins in this repo are free and open source, under GPL-3 and/or compatible license.

 **This repo contains only Linux binaries of said plugins.
 They usually have pre-built Windows and Mac binaries at their own repos.**